 When people say “I’m a psychologist”, it means they’ve completed a minimum of six years study and work experience, and are registered with the Psychology Board of Australia (PBA).
 Just like doctors, nurses and lawyers, it’s a legal requirement to register before you can practise as a psychologist.

-A six year investment may seem like a lot, and while it does take serious dedication and commitment to becoming a psychologist, the reward is in your future career.
-From helping society’s most vulnerable to working with people to unlock success, you could enjoy a wide range of roles spanning fields such as health, business, education, forensics and community services.
+A six-year investment may seem like a lot, and while it does take serious dedication and commitment to becoming a psychologist, the reward is in your future career.
+From helping society’s most vulnerable to working with people to unlock success, registered psychologists could enjoy a wide range of roles spanning fields such as mental health, education, business, human resources, forensics and community services.

 So how do you become a psychologist?

 Ready to start your undergrad degree?
-Explore our Bachelor of Science in Psychology or a Bachelor of Arts in Psychology.
+Explore our Bachelor of Science in Psychology or our Bachelor of Arts in Psychology.

 So whether you’re passionate about research, or prefer more hands-on learning, there’s a pathway towards a career in Psychology that’s right for you.